 Furthermore, though chiropractic care was de-listed by the province of Ontario in 2004-most extended benefit programs continue to cover a portion of your chiropractic care.

-7-What Can I Expect During My First Visit at a Chiropractic Office?
+What Can I Expect During My First Visits at a Chiropractic Office?

 Though each chiropractor is different in their own respect, patients may commonly expect the following during the chiropractic evaluation process at our chiropractic office:

 Each year millions of people reap the benefits of chiropractic care-the most popular natural, drug-free healthcare system in the world.
-While back pain, and headaches are the most popular symptoms of subluxation, many people who have mild subluxation may not even be aware of it.
+While back & neck pain, and headaches are the most popular symptoms of spinal misalignment, many people may not even be aware of it.
 A thorough chiropractic examination can show you the location and severity of the subluxations throughout the body, and determine if chiropractic care is right for you.

 The primary objective of your chiropractor is to locate, correct and prevent spinal subluxations thus allowing your full expression of life.
 By minimizing the effects of subluxation, your wellness chiropractor strives to: